OriolFF/Recipes/rules.md

 This is an app about storing links to recipes.
 It will have a list of already stored recipes with an image as thumbnail and a short description.

-The recipes will be obtained from an End point
+The recipes will be obtained from an End point.

 # Technical stack